roeegro/SwimFix/OpenPose Plus Setup Guide.md

 To customize the model, simply changing it in `models.py`.

 ### Custom Data
-In case you wish to train a model on your own data you need to create For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`
+In case you wish to train a model on your own data you need to create an annotation file in JSON format for that data.
+For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`

 1. Use the above annotator in order to annotate your data in the correct format.<br>Please check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.